HomeDing/homeding.github.io/microjavascript.md

 </div>
 ```

-The outer element and the block structure of this control is given by the design of cards like the one you can find in the bootstrap framework.
+In this example the outer element and the block structure of this control is given by the design of cards similar to the one you can find in the bootstrap framework.

-When the template object is used it is copied into the right place in the document.
-The functionality of the button microbehavior will be added and the placeholders
-${type} and ${id} will be replaced by the values.
+There are several behaviors already implemented to visualize and configure elements that can be found in the `ding.js` file.

+## Micro-Behavior implementations for Elements

-The generic microbehavior implementation includes already the basic functionality that is required by almost every control.
+The `generic` behavior implementation includes already the basic functionality that is required by almost every control.

 More advanced controls like the one for the timer displaying the current status as a bar can be implemented by enhancing this generic implementation.

-The control implementations can register to new data arriving and can implement handless that are attached to the classic JavaScript events.
+The control implementations can register to new data arriving and can implement handlers that are attached to the classic JavaScript events.

-The attributes `property` and `boolproperty` are used to bind data to the elements.
+The generic behavior implementation uses the following properties on HTML elements to bind data to the elements:

+**u-value='<propertyname>'** Using this attribute on a HTML element causes that the data from the specified property will be put into the `value` of the HTML element.

+**u-active='<propertyname>'** Using this property the class name of the HTML element will be set to `active` when the specified property has a true value.

+**u-text='<propertyname>'** Using this attribute on a HTML element causes that the data from the specified property will be put into the `text` of the HTML element.

 * once buttons